Philip Morris stop-smoking campaign attacked as PR stunt

-LONDON (Reuters) - Marlboro cigarette maker Philip Morris International (PM.N) drew accusations of hypocrisy on Monday after using a four-page newspaper advertisement to urge smokers to quit cigarettes.
+LONDON, Oct 22 (Reuters) - Marlboro cigarette maker Philip Morris International drew accusations of hypocrisy on Monday after using a four-page newspaper advertisement to urge smokers to quit cigarettes.

 The campaign also features a video and a website where smokers can sign up for the challenge and gain information to help them to kick the habit.